Douglas County Education Foundation (DCEF)

 The growing need for privately-funded scholarships

-Privately-funded scholarships are a great area of need: tuition continues to rise at universities and technical colleges, and many local families are still experiencing economic hardships from the downturn of recent years.
+Privately-funded scholarships are a great area of need.
 Even for families not experiencing economic hardships, funding four years of tuition can be a daunting process, especially for families that have more than one child planning to attend college or university.

 But it must be noted that scholarships are so much more than financial support.
 They provide deserved recognition to outstanding students, and they are a great honor to the recipients and their families.
 They also pay a fitting and lasting tribute to their namesake(s).

-For the current 2017-2018 academic year, PET awarded $30,000 in scholarships to 42 students representing all five of our school system’s high schools.
-While we are proud of what is being accomplished, we declined 63% of applications, due primarily to lack of funds.
-Last year, we declined 81% due to lack of funds.
+For the current 2018-2019 academic year, DCEF awarded $50,650 in scholarships to 44 students representing all five of our school system’s high schools.
+While we are proud of what is being accomplished, we declined the majority of qualified applications due to lack of funds.

 How are scholarship criteria determined?